CoNarrative/glujs-guide-built/the-basic-svvm-pattern.md

     ShouldHave 'set the message to "Goodbye World!"', -> (expect vm.shoutOut).toBe 'Goodbye World!'
 ```

-We use coffeescript (for the specifications only) because it makes them so short and expressive that they match up very closely with the plain English specification provided by the analyst.
+We use CoffeeScript (for the specifications only) because it makes them so short and expressive that they match up very closely with the plain English specification provided by the analyst.
 Here's the same thing in javascript if you prefer that:
 ```javascript
     Given ('the Hello World application on launch', function() {
         var vm;